 Hear me out.
 12% of a gym’s members sign up in January alone.
 But those gyms know full well that 95% of those members won’t make it to February.
 It’s an interesting figure – in 2009, the New York Times estimated that 95% of blogs were ‘derelict’ (aka abandoned).
 Some six years later, I doubt that figure has gone down.

 Developing a gym habit and building your blog aren’t as different as you might think.
 Both require a lot of effort, discipline, and planning.
 So even if you’ve never set foot inside a fitness centre, find out what 5 things you can learn from blogging by going to the gym.

 1. Set goals for blogging as you would for the gym

 You can’t move on the internet without falling over posts about goal-setting.
-As much as I hate to say it, they are important.
+As much as I hate to say it, goals are important.
 If you don’t know where you’re going, then how will you know when you get there?

 Sure, you can go to the gym with the general aim of ‘improving your fitness’.
 But you’d probably do that after a fortnight, so what would keep you going back?
 You need to have a goal in mind.
 Mostly because you have no goal, so you have nothing specific to track.

 Your blog is no different.
 Simply having a blog is not enough.
 It’s not going to motivate you to work on writing the posts your users or customers need.
 If you don’t have time to write posts, then working without a goal won’t make you magically find an extra two hours a week.